Jōdo Shinshū: Post-war Japan

+Shin outside Japan

-Rev. Shuye Sonoda and Rev. Kakuryo Nishijima, the first Jodo Shinshu Buddhist missionaries in the US, depicted on a page in the local newspaper San Francisco Chronicle.
-Shuye Sonoda was later to become the first kantoku (director) of Buddhist Mission of North America (BMNA).
+Revs.
+Shuye Sonoda and Kakuryo Nishijima, the first Shinshu missionaries in the US, on the cover of the San Francisco Chronicle.
+Sonoda later became the first kantoku (director) of Buddhist Mission of North America (BMNA).

-Jōdo Shinshū first took root in the United States at the turn of the twentieth century through the efforts of Nishi Honganji missionaries.
+During the 19th century, Japanese immigrants began arriving in Hawaii, the United States, Canada, Mexico and South America (especially in Brazil).
+Many immigrants to North America came from regions in which Jōdo Shinshū was predominant, and maintained their religious identity in their new country.
+The efforts of Nishi Honganji missionaries was important in the initial propagation of Shin Buddhism in the Western hemisphere.
 The first organized mission on American soil began when Rev. Dr. Shuya Sonoda and Rev. Kakuryō Nishijima arrived in San Francisco in 1899, forming the Bukkyo Seinenkai (Young Men’s Buddhist Association) to unite Japanese Buddhists in the new land.
 From this nucleus grew temples across the western states—in Sacramento, Fresno, Seattle, Oakland, San Jose, Portland, and Stockton—forming what came to be known as the Jōdo Shinshū Buddhist Mission of North America.

 The mainland mission developed alongside, but independently of, the Honpa Hongwanji Mission of Hawaii, which had been founded in the 1880s.
 In 1944, the organization was formally incorporated as the Buddhist Churches of America (BCA), now headquartered in San Francisco.
 Despite early struggles with anti-Japanese prejudice and the forced incarceration of its members during World War II, the BCA community persisted, maintaining Buddhist practice within the internment camps and later aiding in the resettlement of returning Japanese Americans through mutual support and shared temple spaces.

+A parallel organization was also formed in Canada, the Buddhist Churches of Canada, now named the Jodo Shinshu Buddhist Temples of Canada (JSBTC).
+Furthermore, following extensive Japanese immigration to Brazil, a South America Hongwanji Mission was also established, which today maintains numerous temples in Brazil.